Regnery Publishing: Reception

-Some reviewers have criticized the Politically Incorrect Guide books for their accuracy, with one calling The Politically Incorrect Guide to Darwinism and Intelligent Design "not only politically incorrect but incorrect in most other ways as well: scientifically, logically, historically, legally, academically, and morally."
-Chris Mooney criticized The Politically Incorrect Guide to Science as "The Incorrect Guide to Science."
+In August 2006, one critic called The Politically Incorrect Guide to Darwinism and Intelligent Design "not only politically incorrect but incorrect in most other ways as well: scientifically, logically, historically, legally, academically, and morally."

+In May 2008, Chris Mooney criticized The Politically Incorrect Guide to Science as "The Incorrect Guide to Science."
 Peter Bacon of Harvard Political Review took issue with The Politically Incorrect Guide to the Civil War for its "cherry-picked research and one-sided judgments of figures."
-Historian David Greenberg called The Politically Incorrect Guide to American History "incorrect in more than just its politics" and that "it would be tedious to debunk."